Successfully engaging with youth: Gen Z doesn’t care about “how we’ve always done it”

 Continue Reading Back to school: Welcoming neighbors into a new school system

-Collinsville, AL, Welcomes ENI
+Collinsville Welcomes ENI

 Collinsville welcomed the Equitable Neighborhoods Initiative (ENI) on August 18, 2022.
 The community of 2,212 residents in DeKalb and Cherokee County is one of fifteen across the state participating in ENI.
 The program will equip neighbors and community partners to address the pandemic-related issues of today while building the capacity to deal with the health…

-Blountsville, AL Welcomes ENI
+Blountsville Welcomes ENI

 Blountsville welcomed the Equitable Neighborhoods Initiative (ENI) on August 18, 2022.
 The community of 2,262 residents in Blount County is one of fifteen across the state participating in ENI.
 The program will equip neighbors and community partners to address the pandemic-related issues of today while building the capacity to deal with the health and quality…